 987839088534212

-You love working with your patients and being around different sights and locations.
+You love working with your patients.
+And ideally, the travel nurse lifestyle allows you to explore different sights and locations.

 Maybe it’s time to look into block scheduling.
-Many travel nurses like block scheduling because it gives them time to see the local sights; others like that they can go home a few days each week.
+Many travelers like block schedule nursing because it gives them time to see all the local attractions that brought them to the area; others like that they can return to their home base for a few days each week if they want to.

 Whatever your reason, a block schedule may be just what you need.

-Keep reading because this article will discuss block scheduling, travel nursing and block scheduling benefits, and tips to make it work for you.
+Keep reading because this article will discuss block schedules for nursing, travel nursing and block scheduling benefits, and tips to make it work for you.

 what is block scheduling for travel nurses